 Young Artists is a creative project for children in North Kensington.
 Each round, a small cohort of young people co-create with a visiting professional artist and explore what art is and can be, by experimenting with new materials and processes.

 Gal Leshem works with textiles, print, ceramic and video through a strong socially engaged practice.
 After completing her MA from the Slade School of Art, she has been artist in residence at Tate Modern, Tate Britain, the Barbican and Create and has worked with The White House in Dagenham.
-Gal will be encouraging the Young Artists to experiment with different materials and explore themes of belonging, heritage and identity as well as sharing their own cultural traditions.
+Gal encouraged the Young Artists to experiment with different materials and explore themes of belonging, heritage and identity as well as sharing their own cultural traditions.

 Emily Motto works with sculpture, installation and drawing to create playful forms, arenas and mazes.
 She is currently the Artist in Residence at The Bluecoat in Liverpool.
 Working as one of the artists on the Inspiring Change programme at Turner Contemporary, she worked with 20 young leaders to develop a new public artwork in Margate.